aeble/SSH-AttackPod/README.md

     NETWATCH_PORT=22
     ```

-If you have already an sshd running it's default port is 22 so you **must** change the port of your sshd to another port.
+If you have already an sshd running its default port is 22 so you **must** change the port of your sshd to another port.
 In these instructions we move it to port 2222.
 You need root privileges to do this.

 **Beware!** If your system is not reachable directly (e.g. it's behind a firewall) and you have a port forwarding to the system ensure that when changing sshd's port that the port forwarding rule in your firewall is changed to the new port!
 Otherwise you will lose access!